maizakabir/Bistro-Central-Website/README.md

-Bistro Central
+BISTRO CENTRAL

-(Bistro Central is a real bistro, owned by a relative, whose permission I have to use these pictures and information.)
+(DISCLAIMER: Bistro Central is a real bistro, owned by a relative, whose permission I have to use these pictures and information.)

 Description: Bistro Central is the website for new bistro, Bistro Central, where you can also order catering services.

 Features:
 There is a home page and a catering page.
 The home page has "sections"-"home", about", "menu", "services", and "contact us":

 "Home" takes you to the first part of the home page.

 ![image](https://user-images.githubusercontent.com/43327790/47950887-88955d00-df83-11e8-84de-f615afa2011b.png)